Torsion birational motives of surfaces and unramified cohomology: Introduction

-\begin{remark} Suppose now that $k$ has characteristic $p>0$.
-As alluded at the beginning of the introduction, most of our proof works over $k$ for the non-$p$-primary torsion part.
-However it completely collapses for the $p$-primary torsion part.
-(We essentially use an isomorphism $\Z/m\Z \cong \mu_m$ for $m \in \Z_{>0}$ invertible in $k$.)
-In this situation, it is standard to define the $p$-primary torsion part of the unramified cohomology of $X \in \Sm$ as
+Suppose now that $k$ has characteristic $p>0$.
+As alluded to in the beginning of the introduction, most of our proof works over $k$ for the non-$p$-primary torsion part, with the help of an isomorphism $\Z/m\Z \cong \mu_m$ for $m \in \Z_{>0}$ invertible in $k$.

-where $\sH^i_{p^m}$ is the Zariski sheaf on $X$ associated to the presheaf $U \mapsto H^1_\et(U, W_m \Omega_{X, \log}^{i-1})$, and $W_m \Omega_{X, \log}^{i-1}$ is the logarithmic part of the de Rham-Witt complex (see \cite{I}).
-It can be deduced from a result of \cite{KOY} that $H^i_\ur(-)\{ p \}$ is a normalized, birational, and motivic functor.
-(This fact is kindly communicated to us by B. Kahn.
-See also \cite{BRS}.)
-Hence it makes sense to ask if the results of this note can be extended to the $p$-primary torsion part.
-We leave it as a future problem. \end{remark}